Central Illinois Probation Violation Attorneys

 If caught violating probation, the court can order you to finish the sentence in prison, but this is not the only possible outcome.
 The timeline of your probation could be extended, or you could be forced to serve a short jail sentence before continuing probation.

-Petitions to Revoke
+Petition to Revoke Probation Illinois

 If law enforcement thinks you violated your probation, they do not have to inform you before you are arrested.
 You may not realize anything is wrong until an officer shows up at your residence with handcuffs.
 They can do this as long as they have a petition to revoke.